DiveGearAdvice.comUpdated July 2026

 Frequently Asked Questions

-UK dive gear packages typically save 15-25% versus buying items separately, worth £200-500 on a complete setup.
+UK dive gear packages typically save 15-25% versus buying items separately, worth a meaningful chunk on a complete setup.
 However, you may compromise on individual item quality or get features you don't need.
 Packages are best for beginners who need everything at once and prefer matched equipment.
 Experienced divers usually prefer selecting each component individually for UK cold water conditions.

 A complete UK diving package should include: BCD (back-inflate or jacket), regulator with octopus and gauges, dive computer, wetsuit (7mm for UK), mask, snorkel, fins, boots, gloves, and gear bag.
-Total package price: £1,200-2,200 depending on brand tier.
+Total package price varies widely depending on brand tier.
 Ensure the wetsuit is suitable for UK temperatures (7mm minimum) and the regulator is cold water rated.

 Major UK dive retailers offering packages include: Simply Scuba (online, competitive pricing), Dive Worldwide, Mike's Diving, and NDAC (National Diving Centre).
 Local dive shops often bundle training courses with equipment packages at discounts.
 BSAC and PADI centres sometimes arrange group buys for club members.
 Compare packages carefully - cheaper bundles may include entry-level regulators unsuitable for UK cold water.